bioker/knowledge/spring/TUTORIAL.md

 + Dependency Injection helps gluing classes and keep them independent
 + When class A need to use class B it dependent by him, for using you need to do injection - through constructor or method setter, this is called dependency injection
++ Usually constructor using for mandatory dependencies and setters using for optional

 ### Aspect Oriented Programming (AOP)